Computer glitch temporarily stalls application process for St. Louis' cash assistance program

 Eligible residents have to have lived in St. Louis for at least a year.
 Only one person per household is eligible to receive the payment.

-City officials say the next in-person clinic will be at the Wool Center at SLU.
-They plan on releasing future dates and times soon.
+City officials say the next in-person clinic will be at the Wohl Center at 1515 N. Kingshighway starting December 20.

 (0) comments